Ural (icebreaker): Construction

 The tender for construction of two additional Project 22220 nuclear-powered icebreakers, referred to as the first and second serial vessels of the project, was announced at the keel laying ceremony of the lead ship Arktika on 5 November 2013.
 On 8 May 2014, the 84.4 billion ruble (about US$2.4 billion) contract for two vessels was awarded to the Saint Petersburg-based Baltic Shipyard which was the only company whose bid had been accepted.

 The keel of the third Project 22220 icebreaker was laid on 25 July 2016, shortly after the partially-assembled hull of the previous vessel, Sibir, had been moved down the slipway for final hull assembly.
 Unlike in the previous two vessels, the RITM-200 nuclear reactors were lifted onboard the vessel while it was still on the slipway.
 By February 2019, the hull of the new icebreaker had been constructed up to the 40 mm thick ice belt level, and the vessel was launched as Ural on 27 May 2019.
 The name had previously been selected for the final Arktika-class icebreaker when it was laid down in 1989, but during construction the vessel was renamed 50 Let Pobedy (50 лет Победы).

 Initially, the delivery of the third Project 22220 nuclear-powered icebreaker was scheduled for 2020, but this has since been postponed to 2022 due to problems with the delivery of the steam turbines from a domestic manufacturer.

 On 26 May 2020, Ural's level of technical readiness was reported to be 50 %.

 In February 2021, there was a minor fire onboard the icebreaker.

 Ural left for the sea trials on 14 October 2022 and returned to the shipyard on 31 October, having reportedly finished factory sea trials in record time.

 The flag-raising ceremony marking Ural's entry to service was held on 22 November 2022.
 The icebreaker left for its homeport, Murmansk, on the following day and arrived there on 30 November.
 On 2 December, the icebreaker departed for its first operational icebreaking mission to the Kara Sea.

+Career

+After the icebreaking season, Ural sailed back to the Baltic Sea for scheduled repairs at Kronstadt Marine Plant which is the nearest Russian dry dock that can accommodate a vessel of this size.
+The repairs were completed in late October.